#Sandbox

 auto_resume | boolean | Auto-resume when accessed (default: true) |

-See Network for traffic control and Credential for outbound auth and secret handling.
+See Network and Protocol Controls for outbound control, Sandbox Services for public HTTP controls, Sandbox Functions for inline public handlers, and Credential for outbound auth and secret handling.

 TTL vs Hard TTL#